ganbarodigital/go_scriptish/README.md

 ### Dirname

-`Dirname()` treats each line in the pipeline's stdin as a filepath.
-The last element is stripped from the line, and the results written to the pipeline's stdout.
+`Dirname()` treats each line in the pipeline's `Stdin` as a filepath.
+The last element is stripped from the line, and the results written to the pipeline's `Stdout`.

 Any blank lines are turned in '.'